 A material of unashamed luxury, marble is perfect for embellishing with other opulent touches.
 From sumptuously soft velvets to the finest furs, pair marble with a host of luxurious textures to create a look that’s effortlessly glam whilst adding a cozy element to your scheme.

 For a truly glamorous finish to your marble room decor, choose accessories in radiant and romantic colors, such as yellow or rose gold, or soft pastel pieces like blues or greens.
-Introducing marble to your room design also opens the door to other statement pieces such as large pieces of wall art, a big, bold mirror, or a glamorous chandelier light feature.
+Introducing marble to your room design also opens the door to other statement pieces such as large pieces of wall art, big, bold mirrors, or a glamorous chandelier light feature.

 Metals are marble’s best friend and anything with warm tones goes: think gold, copper or brass.
 To keep the look refined don’t overpower the room with too many luxe metals, instead look to marble furniture with gold gilded edging, decorative trays and elegant vases that beautifully marry the two materials.